Aerial view of the coastal village of Soufrière in St Lucia. Miriam Park/Shutterstock

 Marigot Bay also makes a memorable cameo in the first installment of the Pirates of the Caribbean blockbuster film series – it's here that Captain Jack Sparrow first spots the skeletons suspended from an arch projecting from the crystalline Caribbean waters.

-Even if you're not a film buff, Marigot Bay is worth a visit for the views as one of the prettiest places in St. Lucia.
+Even if you're not a film buff, Marigot Bay is worth a visit for the views as one of the prettiest places in St Lucia.
 A palm-fringed slip of sand sits in the calm, azure-blue waters amidst the verdurous slopes, creating a postcard-perfect scene.

 7. Soufrière

-Best area for natural attractions
+Best for natural attractions

+Coastal Soufrière is a popular draw due to the abundance of beautiful scenery and natural sites within its borders.
 The island’s most famous landmark, the Pitons, rise majestically from the lush, emerald landscape, inviting hikers and outdoor adventurers to explore.
 If you don't feel like climbing, there are multiple other vantage points where you can enjoy the views of those vividly green mountains juxtaposed against blue waters.

 The Sulphur Springs are the remnants of a collapsed volcanic crater, and the attraction is touted as the world's only drive-in volcano.
 Even though the volcano has not erupted since the 1700s, visible wisps of smoke waft into the air, and the pungent sulfuric scent permeates the surroundings.